Open the Case File

 Choose how deep you want to go.
 This affects key decision points where the law gets complex.

-Three documents are on your desk before the shift briefing.
-Review each one, then select all documents that are directly affected by the ERA 2025 changes.
+Three documents on your desk before the shift briefing.
+Review each, then select the ones directly affected by the ERA 2025 changes.

 You step out of the briefing room to take the call.